IDENTITY THEFT & INTERNET FRAUD

 - Do not allow a computer to "remember" a user name or password if someone else has access to it.
 Never write down a user name or password.

-Trusteer's Rapport helps you secure your browser from malware attacks and fraudulent websites.
-Trusteer's innovative technology helps pick up where conventional security software fails.
+IBM® Security Trusteer Rapport® Software[cite::111::cite] provides enhanced security features to help protect your browser from malware attacks and fraudulent websites.
+IBM Security Trusteer Rapport's innovative technology helps pick up where conventional security software fails.
 Download it for free today.
 Learn more.

 Identity theft occurs when a criminal uses personal information such as a person’s name, Social Security number, credit card number or other identifying information to commit fraud or other crimes.